Immigration Justice

 The Immigrant Family Emergency Response (IFER) Fund, a pooled fund created collaboratively by local foundations and nonprofit organizations, was opened in 2020 to address the financial repercussions of the COVID-19 pandemic and lack of funding available for immigrant families in the St. Louis region.
 The Fund has since evolved to address the financial impact of increased immigration enforcement on families living in our community.
 The IFER Fund helps families meet basic needs during a time of fear and uncertainty.

-The IFER Fund is an initiative of the Immigrant Service Providers Network (ISPN), a network of more than 40 agencies, organizations, and individuals who are direct service providers and community advocates for immigrant communities in St. Louis; Ashrei is now a member of the ISPN.
+The IFER Fund was founded through the Immigrant Service Providers Network (ISPN), a network of more than 40 agencies, organizations, and individuals who are direct service providers and community advocates for immigrant communities in St. Louis; Ashrei is now a member of the ISPN.
 The ISPN increases collaboration by convening organizations and community members to educate and facilitate responsive collective impact in the St. Louis region.
-For more information about ISPN, visit https://www.ispnstl.org/
+For more information about ISPN, ispnstl.org.

 Ashrei’s Executive Director, Sara Ruiz, was part of the founding team for this effort and is honored to lead Ashrei to support the IFER Fund in its latest iteration.
 Ashrei will support the Fund by training and coordinating volunteers to deliver cash to funded applicants, in addition to serving on the Steering Committee that designs and manages this effort.
 YouthBridge Community Foundation of Greater St. Louis serves as the fund manager, supported by an Advisory Board of trusted community partners.

-Please visit the ISPN’s website for a list of frequently asked questions and to sign up for updates about the IFER Fund.
+For details about the Fund, including instructions for how to apply, frequently asked questions and to sign up for updates about the IFER Fund, please visit: ashreifoundation.org/iferfund-info.

-If you are a community member interested in volunteering, please visit www.ashreifoundation.org/events/virtualvolunteertraining
+If you are a community member interested in volunteering, please complete the self guided training module here and email info@ashreifoundation.org for next steps.

 Refugee Resettlement Project